qrp73/K5TOOL/README.md

 Done
 ```

-In this example, `0x1e00` is the starting address, `0x200` is the size of the data block to read, and `eeprom-calib-1e00-0200.raw` is the file where the calibration data will be saved.
+In this example, `0x1e00` is the starting address, `0x200` is the size of the data block to read, and `eeprom-calib.raw` is the file where the calibration data will be saved.

 ## Write EEPROM from File